Getting a YouTube API Key

 1. Head to the Google Cloud

-First, head to the YouTube Data API Credentials Section within the Google Cloud Platform.
+First, head to the YouTube Data API Credentials Section within the Google developer’s console.

-Simply log in with your Google account if prompted.
+Simply log in with your Google account if prompted, as the YouTube API is part of the overall Google API.
 If you are brand new to Google Cloud, then don’t worry - you’ll be asked to accept their terms of service in the popup below and you can then get started:

 2. Create a Project

-The Google Cloud is organized around “projects,” so you’ll need to make a new one in order to get a YouTube API Key.
-Simply click the Create Project button below:
+The Google Cloud is organized around “projects,” so you’ll need to make a new one in order to get an API Key.
+Simply click the Create Project

 Once you’re done, you should see something like this with the name of your project in the top blue bar.
 Make sure the left side says “YouTube Data API” as in the screenshot below.
 If not, just navigate back to the YouTube Data API Credentials Section and you should see it: